Boeing B-17 Flying Fortress: Operational history

-The B-17 began operations in World War II with the Royal Air Force (RAF) in 1941, and in the Southwest Pacific with the U.S. Army.
+The B-17 began operations in World War II with the Royal Air Force (RAF) in 1941, and in the Southwest Pacific with the US Army.

 During World War II, the B-17 equipped 32 overseas combat groups, inventory peaking in August 1944 at 4,574 USAAF aircraft worldwide.
 The British heavy bombers, the Avro Lancaster and Handley Page Halifax, dropped 608612 LT and 224207 LT respectively.